-Totaling 179 miles through the Peach State, Interstate 85 leads northeast from Montgomery, Alabama through the capital of Atlanta en route to Greenville, South Carolina.
-Doubling as a commuter route for the Atlanta metropolitan area, the freeway carries six lanes or more from the Coweta County line near Exit 35 to Georgia 20 (Exit 115) at Buford.
+Measuring 179 miles in length through the Peach State, Interstate 85 leads northeast from Montgomery, Alabama through the capital of Atlanta en route to Greenville, South Carolina.
+Doubling as a commuter route for the Atlanta metropolitan area, the freeway carries six lanes or more from the Coweta County line near Exit 35 to SR 20 (Exit 115) at Buford.
 An overlap with Interstate 75 along the Downtown Connector in Atlanta swells the freeway to 16 overall lanes along the eight mile stretch.

 I-85 Atlanta Bridge Collapse

 A $40 million project undertaken between May 1995 and May 31, 1996 reconfigured Interstate 85 northeast from the Downtown Connector to the Gwinnett County with two new HOV lanes.
 Existing lanes were narrowed from 12 to 11 feet with a portion of the shoulder restriped as well to accommodate the left side carpool lane.
 Done in time for the 1996 Summer Olympic Games in Atlanta, the project converted all preexisting left exit ramps along I-85 into HOV only exits.
 This included Interstate 85 at Lindbergh Drive and the Downtown Connector ramps for Williams / Spring Streets, Piedmont Avenue, Pryor Street and Memorial Drive.5